Libretto by Alexander Stelmashenkо

 The “golden age” of the legendary pagan times or the humanist era, where the harmony of man and nature prevailed in all its manifestations of the completeness of being, is contrasted by the era of humanitarian crises, the threat of wars, chaos in Ukraine, starting from the Cossacks and the post-Cossack era to modern times.

 Battles are raging.

 Death is coming.

 Hope for a newborn son, who is blessed by his native land and mother, is the future of Ukraine, its leader and sage, as Baida or Morozenko were in their days.

-“There is no” vector “plot that is inherent in opera and usual monologues, arias, duets.
-Instead, the work is composed as a huge mosaic, in which scenes, sketches, and episodes are combined by the principle of contrast.
-All of this is a reflection of the mosaic thinking of the twentieth century, which is strangely combined with the principle of poetic cinema. ”
+“There is no vector plot, classical operatic arias or duets.
+The composition is built as a huge mosaic, in which contrast scenes, sketches and episodes are combined.
+This reflects the mosaic thinking of the 20th century, which is strangely combined with the principle of poetic cinema”.

 Lyubov Kachala People’s Artist of Ukraine